-Diagnosing engine problems is not always easy and can be even harder to repair.
+For most people, diagnosing engine problems, is not always easy and can be scary, to even think about.

 So, It turns out, there are a few common engine problems that seem to affect engines on a regular basis.
 Not all drivers have the ability to diagnose and properly fix whatever engine problems that might come up.
 Consequently, Knowing the signs and symptoms of some of the most common engine problems; can save you time and money.
 Not all engine problems are serious and some can be remedied relatively quickly.

-Here’s A Look At Some Of The Most Common Engine Problems Out There;
+Here’s A Look At Some Of The Most Common, Engine Problems:

-Oxygen sensors are one of the most important components on a modern vehicle’s engine management system.
-They are responsible for monitoring the air fuel mixture of the engine.
-Oxygen sensor readings affect important engine functions such as timing and air fuel mixture.
-Over time, with normal use, oxygen sensors can begin to function with a delayed response, and they will eventually fail.
+So, oxygen (O2) sensors, are one of the most important components on a modern vehicle’s, engine management system.
+They are responsible for monitoring the, air/fuel mixture of the engine.
+Oxygen (O2) sensor readings affect important engine functions, such as timing and air/fuel mixture.
+Over time, with normal use, oxygen (O2) sensors can begin to function with a delayed response; and they will eventually fail.

-Typical symptoms of a faulty oxygen sensor are;
+Typical symptoms, of a faulty oxygen (O2) sensor are:

 - Decreased engine performance